somebody32/adequack/README.md

 [![Build Status](https://travis-ci.org/Somebody32/adequack.png?branch=master)](https://travis-ci.org/Somebody32/adequack)
 [![Dependency Status](https://gemnasium.com/Somebody32/adequack.png)](https://gemnasium.com/Somebody32/adequack)

 Everyone likes isolation testing.
-And when you do it then you stubbing and mocking a lot.
+And when you do it, you are stubbing and mocking a lot.
-But the main concern when you use this approach is that you stubs will be out of sync with the real objects.
+But the main concern when you use this approach is that your stubs will be out of sync with the real objects.
 Adequack addresses this issue.

 ## Problem 1.
 Missing methods